-Welcome to the McLean Institute for Public Service and Community Engagement!
+Welcome to the Grisham-McLean Institute for Public Service and Community Engagement!

-Over the next several years, the McLean Institute will support community engagement across the UM campus and continue to offer educational programs to improve the quality of life for all.
-We understand that poverty alleviation in Mississippi is a long-term endeavor, but one that must be pursued to raise livelihoods.
+The Grisham-McLean Institute will continue to support community engagement across the UM campus and to offer educational programs to improve the quality of life for all.

 Albert Nylander, Director